ros-sports/hlvs_player/README.md

 You can install the dependencies using:

-`rosdep install -i --from-path src --rosdistro foxy -y`
+`rosdep install -i --from-path src -y`

 build the package with this command: